NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: The Individual Galaxies

 Similarly to NGC 3627 and NGC 4501, we jointly fit the data freezing Source 1's and Source 2's parameters to the best-fit values from \chandra{} alone.
 We began with a fit that was simply four POWERLAW components.
 The soft X-ray spectra of the two AGN and Source 2 (see Figure \ref{fig:Mrk463_uf}) suggest the need for an APEC component, though this is not necessarily true for Source 1.
 We therefore added APEC components to all the sources but Source 1.
 The resulting C-stat/d.o.f.\ was 1673.97/1669.

 The \nustar{} spectra (see Figure \ref{fig:Mrk463_uf}) show a prominent Fe K$\mathrm{\alpha}$ line and Compton hump, while the \chandra{} spectra for both AGN show a pronounced rise towards the Fe K$\mathrm{\alpha}$ line from 4-6 keV.
 We therefore added a BORUS component to both AGN.
 Adding it to the east AGN brought C-stat/d.o.f.\ down to 1517.85/1610, while adding it to the west AGN brought C-stat/d.o.f.\ down to 1504.83/1610.
 However, this caused the APEC $kT$ on the east AGN to become implausibly small ($\approx8\times10^{-3}$ keV), APEC $kT$ on the west AGN to be implausibly large ($\approx62$ keV), and the constant on the west AGN to be implausibly large ($\approx 4.65\pm{14}$).
 To resolve these issues we fixed the normalization constants of the west AGN to have an upper limit of 2 and a lower limit of 0.5.
 C-stat/d.o.f.\ was brought down to 1469.63/1606.
 Most of the BORUS parameters remained unconstrained, however, so we froze $\mathrm{\cos(\theta_{inc})}$ to 0.17 (i.e., $\mathrm{\theta_{inc}}$ = 80\degree).
 This provided some improvement in C-stat/d.o.f., but some of the BORUS parameters were still not converging.
 We therefore froze the APEC $kT$ and normalization of both AGN.
 The final estimates for each parameter are tabulated in Table \ref{tab:Mrk463params}.
 The best fit model is plotted over the data as the solid lines in Figure \ref{fig:Mrk463_uf}.
+The logarithm of the 2-10 keV luminosity (in units of $\mathrm{erg\:s^{-1}}$) measured from the model is $44.01^{+0.03}_{-0.10}$ for the eastern AGN and $43.57^{+0.19}_{-0.76}$ for the western AGN.